elgw/deconwolf/README.md

 require no special hardware.
 To compile and install deconwolf should take less than a minute on a Linux machine but might be more cumbersome on MacOS and Windows.
-For platform specific build instructions, see [INSTALL.md].
-We hope to provide pre-compiled version in the future.
+For platform specific build instructions, see [INSTALL.md](INSTALL.MD).
+We hope to provide pre-compiled binaries in the future.

 ### Dependencies
 Deconwolf uses: